sissa-data-science/DADApy/docs/source/usage.rst

 Typical usage of the package
 ============================

-A typical usage of Duly involves the initialisation of the Data class with
+A typical usage of Duly involves the initialisation of a Data object either with a set of coordinates or with a set of distances between points.
+After the initialisation a series of computations are performed by calling the class method relative to specific algorithm wanted.
+The results of the computations are typically available as attributes of the object.

 .. code-block:: python

     import numpy as np
+    import matplotlib.pyplot as plt
     from duly.data import Data

     # a simple 3D gaussian dataset